enbraun/slate/source/includes/_resource.md

 }
 ```

 <span style="color:#b93d6a">`Resource`</span> object represent resources (human / non-human) in your organization (i.e. Employees , Machines etc. ) which you want to schedule.
-Resources could be of multiple types with each type having its own custom attributes along with system defined attributes.
+Resources could be of multiple types with each type having it's own custom attributes along with system defined attributes.
 The API allows you to list, search, create, delete, and update resources.

 <span class="optional"><b>ATTRIBUTES</b></span>